 As a general rule you can work CS hours anywhere that is classified as a Non-Profit organization.
-This usually includes most churches, libraries, fire depts., park depts., animal shelters and many government organizations.
+This usually includes most churches, libraries, fire departments, park departments, animal shelters and many government organizations.

-If you are not sure a worksite is Non-Profit, you should always check with your PO or the courts to make sure your hours will be counted.
+If you are not sure a work-site is non-profit, you should always check with your PO or the courts to make sure your hours will be counted.
 Some courts can be very picky about where you can work and it is always better to check after you have completed a few hours.
 Please remember the Courts who assigned your hours will always have the final say if there are any questions.

-Many probation officers will have a list of approved worksites where you can go to complete hours.
-We have also noticed that many times your probation officer will not mention that they have a list available until you ask them so always be sure to check with your probation officer and ask if they have a list of worksites.
+Many probation officers will have a list of approved work-sites where you can go to complete hours.
+We have also noticed that many times your probation officer will not mention that they have a list available until you ask them so always be sure to check with your probation officer and ask if they have a list of work-sites.
 Many times you will not be able to reach your probation officer and in this case you should ask the secretary or receptionist working at your local probation office if there is a list of community service locations available.